raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

       return unionOfPathExpressions;
     }

-    function expression({ from, via, to }) {
+    function expression({ from, to, viaStates }) {
       // ...
 TBD
     }
   }
 };
 ```

-There's another special case thrown in: Although we haven't written our `expression` function yet, we know that if a finite-state recognizer beins in an accpting state, then it accepts the emprt string, and thus we can take all the other expressions for getting from a start state to an accepting state, and union them with `ε`.
+There's another special case thrown in: Although we haven't written our `expression` function yet, we know that if a finite-state recognizer beins in an accpting state, then it accepts the empty string, and thus we can take all the other expressions for getting from a start state to an accepting state, and union them with `ε`.

 Now how about the `expression` function?